neilo40/indigo_troubleshooting/README.md

 SGI num: 9319 070-8116-005 which corresponds to SGI Version 4.0.5G Rev B IP20, Nov 10, 1992 (BE)[^3]
 4 Mbit EPROM 16bit words[^7]

- * check that the version you have is compatible with the CPU you are using (e.g. R4400 support was not in earlier revisions <validate>)
+ * check that the version you have is compatible with the CPU you are using (e.g. I think R4400 support was not in earlier revisions)
   * there should be a label on the top with the SGI part number
  * check that it can be read using an EPROM programmer.